International court issues war crimes warrant for Putin | Law-Order

 Besides Russia and Ukraine, the United States and China are not members of the 123-member ICC.

-The ICC said its pre-trial chamber found "reasonable grounds to believe that each suspect bears responsibility for the war crime of unlawful deportation of population and that of unlawful transfer of population from occupied areas of Ukraine to the Russian Federation, in prejudice of Ukrainian children."
-The court statement said that "there are reasonable grounds to believe that Mr. Putin bears individual criminal responsibility" for the child abductions "for having committed the acts directly, jointly with others and/or through others'' and for failing to "exercise control properly over civilian and military subordinates who committed the acts."
-After his most recent visit earlier this month, ICC prosecutor Khan said he went to a care home for children 2 kilometers (just over a mile) from front lines in southern Ukraine.
+The ICC said its pre-trial chamber found ''reasonable grounds to believe that Mr. Putin bears individual criminal responsibility'' for the child abductions ''for having committed the acts directly, jointly with others and/or through others'' and for failing to ''exercise control properly over civilian and military subordinates who committed the acts.''
+After his most recent visit earlier this month, ICC prosecutor Khan said he went to a care home for children 2 kilometres (just over a mile) from the front lines in southern Ukraine.

 And while Russia rejected the allegations and warrants of the court as null and void, others said the ICC action will have an important impact.